-08/21/12

-3400CT - Part D
+08/21/12 3300FS - Part C

 Aggregate

+Potential Health Effects

+Silicosis Respirable crystalline silica (quartz) can cause silicosis, a fibrosis (scarring) of the

 lungs.
 Silicosis may be progressive; it may lead to disability and death.

-Cancer : Crystalline silica (quartz) inhaled from occupational sources is classified as
+Cancer Crystalline silica (quartz) inhaled from occupational sources is classified as

 carcinogenic to humans.

-Autoimmune Diseases : There are some studies that show excess numbers of cases of scleroderma and other connective tissue disorders in workers exposed to respirable crystalline silica.
-Tuberculosis : Silicosis increases the risk of tuberculosis.
-Nephrotoxicity : There are some studies that show an increased incidence of chronic kidney disease and end stage renal disease in workers exposed to respirable crystalline silica.
-Eye Contact : Crystalline silica (quartz) may cause abrasion of the cornea.
-Skin Contact : Not applicable.
+Autoimmune Diseases There are some studies that show excess numbers of cases of scleroderma and other connective tissue disorders in workers exposed to respirable crystalline silica.
+Silicosis increases the risk of tuberculosis.
+Tuberculosis Nephrotoxicity There are some studies that show an increased incidence of chronic kidney disease and end stage renal disease in workers exposed to respirable crystalline silica.
+Eye Contact Crystalline silica (quartz) may cause abrasion of the cornea.
+Skin Contact Not applicable.

-Ingestion : Not applicable.
+Ingestion Not applicable.

-Chronic Effects : The adverse health effects - silicosis, cancer, autoimmune diseases, tuberculosis, and nephrotoxicity - are chronic effects.
-Signs and Symptoms of Exposure : Generally, there are no signs or symptoms of exposure to crystalline silica (quartz).
-Medical Conditions Generally Aggravated By Exposure : The condition of individuals with lung disease (e.g., bronchitis, emphysema, chronic obstructive pulmonary disease) can be aggravated by exposure.
+Chronic Effects The adverse health effects - silicosis, cancer, autoimmune diseases, tuberculosis, and nephrotoxicity - are chronic effects.
+Signs and Symptoms of Exposure Generally, there are no signs or symptoms of exposure to crystalline silica (quartz).
+Medical Conditions Generally Aggravated By Exposure: The condition of individuals with lung disease (e.g., bronchitis, emphysema, chronic obstructive pulmonary disease) can be aggravated by exposure.
 See Section 11, Toxicological Information, for additional detail on potential adverse health effects.
-4. FIRST AID MEASURES Symptoms Of Overexposure Inhaled : Shortness of breath, coughing, reduced pulmonary function.
+4. FIRST AID MEASURES Symptoms Of Overexposure Inhaled Shortness of breath, coughing, reduced pulmonary function.
 PROLONGED INHALATION OF RESPIRABLE SILICA WILL RESULT IN PERMANENT LUNG DAMAGE, SILICOSIS.
 No specific first aid is necessary since the adverse health effects associated with exposure to crystalline silica (quartz) result from chronic exposures.
 If there is a gross inhalation of crystalline silica (quartz), remove the person immediately to fresh air, give artificial respiration as needed, seek medical attention as needed.

-Swallowed : May cause gastrointestinal discomfort.
+Swallowed May cause gastrointestinal discomfort.
 Give one or two glasses of water.
 If

 discomfort persists, see a physician.

-First Aid : Emergency procedures.
+First Aid Emergency procedures.

-Eye Contact : Wash with water for at least fifteen (15) minutes.
+Eye Contact Wash with water for at least fifteen (15) minutes.
 If irritation or redness persists see a physician.